Division of Business, Engineering, and Information Sciences and Technology Promotion Policy for Non-tenure-line Faculty

 Division Level Review

 The initial review of a candidate for tenure and/or promotion within the Altoona College takes place at the academic Division level.
 There are two reviews at the Division level.
-The Division’s Fixed-Term Promotion Review Committee conducts the first review.
+The Division’s Non-tenure-line Promotion Review Committee conducts the first review.
 The Division Head conducts the second.

 Three Basic Criteria for Promotion to the Second Rank